 Introduction: Self Balancing Robot - PID Control Algorithm

-I undertook this project because I wanted to learn more about Control Algorithms and how to effectively implement a PID control loop.
-The project is still in the development phase as a bluetooth module is yet to be added which will allow for the control of the robot from a bluetooth enabled smartphone.
+This project was conceived because I was interested in learning more about Control Algorithms and how to effectively implement functional PID loops.
+The project is still in the development phase as a Bluetooth module is yet to be added which will allow for control over the robot from a Bluetooth enabled smartphone.

-Since the motors used are relatively cheap, they have a considerable amount of play i them leading to jerky motion as the motors overcome the 'slack' before applying torque to the wheels.
+The N20 DC motors used were relatively cheap, and hence have a considerable amount of play in them.
+This leads to a small amount of jerk as the motors overcome the 'slack' as it applies torque to the wheels.
+Hence, it is next to impossible to achieve perfectly smooth motion.
 The code I have written is reasonably simple but effectively demonstrates the capabilities of the PID algorithm.

 The robot is controlled by an Arduino Uno which takes sensor data from the MPU6050 and controls the DC motors through an external motor driver.
 It runs off a 7.4V, 1500mAh battery.
 The motor driver regulates this to 5V to power the Arduino and supplies 7.4V to the motors.